acacereswright/acacereswright.github.io/index.markdown

 ## Awards and Involvements

-### Conference Talks and Posters
+### Conference Posters

-* (recently accepted) Who supports Bernie?
-Analyzing identity and ideological variation of Bernie supporters on Twitter.
+* (recently accepted) "Who supports Bernie?
+Analyzing identity and ideological variation of Bernie supporters on Twitter".
 Co-Authored with Kenneth Joseph, Stef M. Shuster, and Grant Bunn.
-To be presented at the 10th International Confernce on Computational Social Science (IC2S2), July 2024.
+To be presented at the 10th International Conference on Computational Social Science (IC2S2), July 2024.

 ### Academic